 - We will simultaneously activate a similar setting internally at the Populi side.

 Once the integration is activated, any previous Google passwords will no longer work—it will instead require a valid Populi username and password.
 Depending on your preference, we may change some Populi usernames to be the same as Google usernames (or the other way around), but that should be fairly rare.

 Let your users know about this several days before the integration is activated.
 Explain to them how their login process to Google will change.

 What happens in Populi now?

 Read more about this in Questions about Google.

 You can add and suspend user accounts.

-When creating a new user, you'll now have the option to create a Google Apps account with the same username.
-Your users can now log in to Google Apps with their Populi credentials; those same credentials can even connect a desktop email client like Thunderbird or Outlook to GMail.
+When creating a new user, you'll now have the option to create a Google account with the same username.
+Your users can now log in to Google with their Populi credentials; those same credentials can even connect a desktop email client like Thunderbird or Outlook to GMail.